J.K. Rowling defends herself after accusations of making "anti-trans" comments on Twitter

 "Trans people need and deserve protection," Rowling wrote.
 She added, "Like every other domestic abuse and sexual assault survivor I know, I feel nothing but empathy and solidarity with trans women who've been abused by men."

 However, she added that while she wants trans women to be "safe," she does not "want to make natal girls and women less safe."
-She specifically criticized a Scottish bill that would make it easier for a person to obtain legal recognition of their gender identity, according to the BBC.
+She appeared to specifically criticize Scottish legislation that would make it easier for a person to obtain legal recognition of their gender identity, according to the BBC.

 "When you throw open the doors of bathrooms and changing rooms to any man who believes or feels he's a woman… then you open the door to any and all men who wish to come inside.
-That is the simple truth," Rowling argued, though supporters of the bill dispute that.
+That is the simple truth," Rowling said, though supporters of the legislation dispute that.

 Rowling went on to say that while she faces criticism for speaking her mind on the subject, instead of tweeting "the approved hashtags," she will not stop speaking out on the current movement.